gajus/fuss.js/README.md

     });
 ```

 `fuss.loaded()` is a [promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) equivalent of [`window.fbAsyncInit`](https://developers.facebook.com/docs/javascript/quickstart/v2.2#advancedsetup).
-The difference is that you are not running at risk of overwriting the callback function, and you do not need to worry about using `fuss.loaded()` after Facebook has been loaded.
+The difference is that you are not running at risk of overwriting the callback function and you do not need to worry about attaching a listener after Facebook has been loaded.

 ## API